hazelcast/hazelcast-jet/site/docs/sql/intro.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-If you're using the distribution package, make sure to move the `hazelcast-jet-sql-{jet-version}.jar` file from the `opt/` to the `lib/` directory.

 If you use other features from SQL such as the Kafka or File connectors, also add the `hazelcast-jet-kafka` or `hazelcast-jet-hadoop` modules in the same way.